digitalrebar/digitalrebar/README.md

-# DigitalRebar Event Classifier
+# DigitalRebar Event Rule Engine

-This is the node classifier daemon for Digital Rebar.
+This is the node rule engine daemon for Digital Rebar.

 It listens for events, and for each event it recieves it tests the event to see if it matches a set of user-provided rules, and